useringo/ringo/README.md

 ```$ xcode-select --install```

+You'll also need to have ngrok installed.
+You can download ngrok for you system at [ngrok.io](http://www.ngrok.io)

 Clone the repository and navigate to your local copy of the build server:

 ``` $ git clone https://www.github.com/gmittal/ringo.git && cd ringo/build-server ```